NERDSITU/superblockify/README.md

 * [Python script (`00-mwe.py`)](https://github.com/NERDSITU/superblockify/blob/main/examples/00-mwe.py)

 For a guided start after installation, see the [usage section](https://superblockify.city/usage/) in the documentation.
+See the [`examples/`](https://github.com/NERDSITU/superblockify/blob/main/examples/) folder for more example scripts.

 ## Documentation